 Finding good teas is always an exciting challenge.
 Finding the perfect one among old Chinese friends’ samples, discovering special producers of new regions or countries takes dedication.
-Main characteristics of high quality teas are: sourced from high mountains, old trees, organic plantation, handpicked and hand produced.
-Beside these factors attention of the producer makes the biggest difference.
+The main characteristics of high-quality teas are: sourced from high mountains, old trees, organic plantation, handpicked and hand produced.
+Besides these factors, the attention of the producer makes the biggest difference.
 We tasted several samples where the tea met all these criteria but something was missing.
-Last step of select a new tea to the assortment to make sure the final price will be reasonable in Hungarian tea community.
+Last step of selecting a new tea to the assortment to make sure the final price will be reasonable in the Hungarian tea community.
 Keeping all these challenges in mind I decided to combine our backpacker trip to Asia with teahunting to broaden Zhao Zhou’s tea variety.
 I’m Tibor, my teahunter story began in Sri Lanka.

-Sri Lanka is an island country south from India with size like 2/3 of Hungary.
-In spite of its small territory, it has shallow coastal areas, grasslands, high mountains ranges and highlands.
+Sri Lanka is an island country south of India with a size of 2/3 of Hungary.
+In spite of its small territory, it has shallow coastal areas, grasslands, high mountain ranges, and highlands.
 The history of tea production started at the time of British colonization.
-By the mid-19th century coffee plantations died from an infectious plant disease.
-A new plant was necessary to replace coffee the main export product of the country, when they discovered tea loves Sri Lankan climate in the high mountains.
-Thanks to Brit investment more than 200.000 ha tea plantation was founded, which made Sri Lanka to one of the biggest tea producers of the world.
+By the mid-19th century coffee plantations died from infectious plant disease.
+A new plant was necessary to replace coffee the main export product of the country when they discovered tea loves the Sri Lankan climate in the high mountains.
+Thanks to Brit investment more than 200.000 ha tea plantation was founded, which made Sri Lanka one of the biggest tea producers in the world.
 Nowadays approx. 5% of the population work in the tea industry, where workers receive a really low wage despite high quotas and hard work.
 The result of this huge industrial production is the well-known filtered CTC teas (crush, tear, curl) available all around the world.

-When I read about the Sri Lankan tea history they didn’t mentioned any handcrafted, quality product.
-I was like shocked.
-However after a few days of research the glow of the pale hope appeared.
+When I read about the Sri Lankan tea history they didn’t mention any handcrafted, quality product.
+I was shocked.
+However, after a few days of research, the glow of the pale hope appeared.